animatedmax/spring-data-geode/src/main/markdown/introduction/introduction.md

 <div class="paragraph">

-The {sdg-name} reference guide explains how to use the Spring Framework to configure and develop applications with {data-store-name}.
+The Spring Data for GemFire reference guide explains how to use the Spring Framework to configure and develop applications with GemFire.
 It presents the basic concepts and provides numerous examples to help you get started quickly.